Carbon neutrality/climate change action

 *The area graph in the figure shows the low carbon degree of society based on the IEA scenario (our assumption)

-The "Energy one step ahead" that we are promoting as a future business field is an initiative that will greatly contribute to Scope 3 reduction, and we hope to contribute to the realization of carbon neutrality society through provide for society of this field. .
+The "Energy one step ahead" that we have set as our future business field is an initiative that will greatly contribute to Scope 3 reduction, and we would like to contribute to the realization of carbon neutrality society through provide for society of this field.

 Provide for society theme Estimated business scale